 Senior Salmon Day

-Senior Salmon Day is an annual event held every June and is scheduled around fishing openers and delivery schedules so fresh deliveries of salmon can be guaranteed.
-Here at Cordova District Fishermen United (CDFU), we facilitate the delivery of donated salmon fillets to the elders of Cordova’s community.
+Senior Salmon Day is an annual event held every June and scheduled around fishing openers and delivery schedules to guarantee fresh deliveries of salmon.
+Here at Cordova District Fishermen United (CDFU), we facilitate the delivery of donated salmon fillets to elders of Cordova’s community.

-We want to thank all of our contributors, commercial fishermen and local Processors, for the 2018 SSD event.
-With out the donations of the fleet and industry events like this would not be possible.
+We want to thank all of our contributors, commercial fishermen and local processors for participating in our 2018 SSD event.
+With out the donations of the fleet and industry, events like this would not be possible.

 In 2018, over 270 Prince WiIliam Sound Sockeye salmon were donated!

 Events like this are a time when Cordova’s fishing fleet shows how eager they are to give back and share this amazing resource.
 Copper River fishermen go above and beyond on Senior Salmon Day to donate part of their salmon catch to Cordova’s local senior citizens and hospitals.
 Every year, regardless of a fisherman’s success, these fillets are donated for the benefit of those in the community who may not be able to access fresh fish themselves.

 Here in Cordova, homeport the Copper River gillnet fleet, it’s never hard to find a sense of pride in the community.
 Cordova has a rich history in commercial fishing; our fleet is multigenerational and hails from various areas of Alaska.
 Even with a diverse group, they are never shy to reach out a helping hand to the local community when the opportunity arises.